BLACK FOREST TRAVEL GUIDE

 Beyond eating cake, the region offers lots of interesting things to do including visiting the beautiful Triberg waterfall, the Schwarzwaldhöfe (a village of perfect houses from Germany’s past), and nearby Europa Park (the second largest theme park in Europe after Disneyland Paris).

 Budget: Double rooms with shared bathrooms cost around €40 whilst dorm beds cost between €20 – €30.

 Midrange: Private rooms in small hotels or B&Bs cost around €55 whilst chain hotels cost around €100 in the major cities.

 Luxury: Luxury hotels cost anywhere between €150 – €500 but you can get top end hotels for around €250.

 Transport: Car rentals are available from €14 a day whilst the bus and train network is free when you sign up to the KONUS Guest Card.

 Lunch in local cafes will cost between €6 – €10 whilst cheaper options can be found in convenience stores and bakeries.

 Dinner ranges from €12 – 20 per person.

 The enchanting region can be visited throughout the year, depending on what you are looking for.

-I personally think that the best time to visit Black Forest is December, then the charming towns are covered in snow and the region is full of Christmas Markets.
+I personally think that the best time to visit the Black Forest is December, when the charming towns are covered in snow and the region is full of Christmas Markets.